IONA 9

 What I learned during this day was that indigenous people have a very strong connection with the land and they respect the land and all its beauty.
 We participated in an online virtual created by the Koori Heritage Trust.
 In the tour given by our guide, Rocky, he mentioned that indigenous people would only take part of a tree to make things like shields (for protection) so that it still had time to grow and it wouldn’t die.
 This is one of the great examples of how indigenous people admire their country.
 To the way, they hunt, to the way they use the land it is quite fascinating.
 It is so intriguing to me because they didn’t care that they were the odd ones out, they cared about the way in which they lived and what it truly means to represent their tribe.
 Materialistic things were not something that was important, but the way they connected with others, including people and the land.
 Rocky showed me that even the smallest things have a meaning and he showed a passion for his beliefs.
 I think many non-indigenous Australians can be stereotypical when it comes to different cultures, but also in that time period (around 1770) they didn’t recognise the aboriginals as the original inhabitants of the land.
 I don’t think they understood the importance of their lifestyle and traditions.
 Through Rocky, I was able to break barriers of what I thought indigenous culture was about and to get to the truth from a descendant of Aboriginal history.
 I found that the true indigenous culture was demonstrated in such a realistic way through Rocky and I can really feel his appreciation for his ancestors and his culture, which I think could not be described in as much detail by a non-indigenous guide.
 Though we can’t change the past now, we must use our knowledge about indigenous culture and start to care about others’ beliefs and lifestyles.
 This was also emphasised by the online NGV incursion that we participated in during the day.
 Overall, I gained a much deeper understanding of indigenous culture by looking at it through a different perspective.

-Mia McKinley – Year 8
+Mia M – Year 8

 Marginalised Me!Bourne Day